-Tia Jimenez is a trauma-informed Licensed Mental Health Counselor located in Brooklyn, NY.
+Tia Jimenez is a trauma-informed Licensed Mental Health Counselor in New York & Florida.
 She is passionate about helping those who feel a major lack of fulfillment in their lives and hope to figure out how to infuse joy into their daily lives.
 She works with individuals seeking to rewrite their past narrative and create a deeper understanding of unconscious factors that affect their relationships and thought patterns, emotions, and behaviors.
 Tia specializes in trauma, anxiety, identity, sexuality, codependency, and family of origin relationships.
 Each can be unique on their own or intertwined together as trauma (intergenerational, etc.) can have an effect on the way we show up in relationships and with the Self.

 Tia’s approach to therapy is eclectic, weaving together the Psychodynamic, Psychoanalytic, and Spiritual.
 An approach that enables clients to develop insight and understanding in order to make lasting changes, that will help guide you gently into seeing parts of yourself that are ready to be seen.
 She is also trained in additional therapeutic approaches such as cognitive-behavioral therapy & CBT-E, dialectical behavioral therapy, EMDR, acceptance and commitment therapy, and mindfulness.
 Grounding techniques are taught and cultivated in session.
 Tia encourages clients to explore and trust their emotional needs to gain needed insight.
 Tia empowers her clients to live authentic, full lives and helps them find the tools to do so.